SVladikO/depoistu/documentation/income.md

 # To make right design we need
 1. investigate income from advertisement depending from visitors.

+# NOW We can enable donates or buy me a coffy
-# Till 1st of June we provide customer subscription functional
+# LATER Till 1st of June we provide customer subscription functional
-# Let's enable advertisement from 1st of September
+# LATER Let's enable advertisement from 1st of September
-# Let's enable customer subscription from 1st of September too
+# LATER Let's enable customer subscription from 1st of September too